SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Solutions/MediaOps/Overview_MediaOps_Apps.md

 # MediaOps apps

-dataMiner.MediaOps is available in the DataMiner Catalog as a package that contains multiple low-code apps.
+dataMiner.MediaOps will soon be available in the DataMiner Catalog<!-- TBD: update when available --> as a package containing multiple low-code apps.
 Using these apps within media operations simplifies the customization of user experiences.
 For instance, a booking team may opt to view schedule timelines for all tasks, while an MCR team typically prefers a sorted list of tasks, with the earliest upcoming job displayed at the top of the list.

 Below is an overview of the out-of-the-box DataMiner applications included in the dataminer.MediaOps installation package.